Media, Management and the Creative Industries (MSc)

-This innovative and dynamic MSc Media, Management and the Creative Industries course develops a strong critical understanding of the business framework of the media and creative industries and the global environment in which they operate.
+Do you work in, or have an interest in the media and creative industries?
+This innovative and dynamic MSc in Media, Management and the Creative Industries course develops a strong critical understanding of the business framework of the media and creative industries and the global environment in which they operate.

 - Staff expertise and industry input: You will be taught by teaching staff who produce world-renowned research and engage globally with media industries practitioners and organisations, as well as hear from a range of visiting industry speakers with expertise and experience of a range of media and creative industries.
-Availability of individual industry professionals can vary from year to year, but a typical core module programme can include guests from the music industry, film, journalism, broadcasting, online content creation, and media regulation.
+Availability of individual industry professionals can vary from year to year, but a typical core module can include guests from the music industry, film, journalism, broadcasting, online content creation, and media regulation.
 This range of voices from both the academic world and media industries ensures the contemporary and future relevance of this degree for students who wish to develop their knowledge of a range of fascinating and rapidly changing industries.
+Lecturers have links with media and creative organisations including the BBC, The Scotsman newspaper, the British Film Institute (BFI), Creative Scotland, and the National Library of Scotland (including the Moving Image Archive).

 - Tailor your studies: There is a wide choice of modules across media, arts, management, business, enterprise and management, allowing you to choose a pathway that reflects your own interests.